 Getting Help with VA Coverage and Medicare

-We know there is a lot to unpack when it comes to combining your government coverage with Medicare.
+We know there is a lot to unpack when combining your government coverage with Medicare.
 Fortunately, there is help.
 Our licensed agents are well versed and specialize in Medicare.
 They can help evaluate your situation, and help you make the best decision for your needs.

 We’d love to help you with your healthcare needs and give back to our heroes that valiantly fought for our freedoms.
-If you would like assistance in getting the most out of your healthcare, give us a call, or fill out our online request form.
+If you want assistance getting the most out of your healthcare, give us a call, or fill out our online request form.
 Thank you for your military service.